-Q1 Are there direct or indirect costs charged to parents?
+Q1.
+Are there direct or indirect costs charged to parents?
 Are they compulsory or voluntary?
 X or √ response

 Costs Compulsory Voluntary How much per year?

 1. User fees

 2. Admission fees

 3. PTA fees

 4. SMC fees

 5. Textbook fees

 6. Examination fees

 7. School maintenance fees

 8. Library fees

 9. Teacher supplement fees

 10. Festival/feast day fees

 11. Special education fees

 12. Other fees (specify)

 13. What happens if parents canno

 14. If parents cannot pay the costs for all of their children to go to school, how do they decide which ones to send?

-Note If the control of the control o
+Nata If there are any communicant